alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-allah-create-all-things-in-general.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Allah creating all things in general"
-hijri: Muharram 02, 1441 AH
+hijri: Muharram 02, 1441
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 16950-1"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 16950, Question 1"
 lang: en
+locale: en
-category: [tawhid]
+category: [fatwas,tawhid]
 note: true
-excerpt: "The basic ruling is that Allah (Exalted be He) has created all things in general.
-He (Exalted be He) says, Allâh is the Creator of all things"
+excerpt: "The basic ruling is that Allah has created all things in general.
+Allah has created good and He enjoins and loves it, and He has created evil and He prohibits and dislikes it."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz